dotnet/core/release-notes/7.0/known-issues.md

 If you are working offline though or without using the default NuGet.org feed, you will hit error NETSDK1145 as it will not be able to find the 6.0.31 packs it expects.

 **Workarounds**
-- Upgrade to Visual Studio 17.8 or newer and use the .NET 8 SDK wh
+- Upgrade to Visual Studio 17.8 or newer and use the .NET 8 SDK when building net6.0 applications
 - Enable NuGet.org in your nuget configuration
 - Pin to a 6.0.4xx SDK using global.json
 - Modify your project to target the latest 6.0 version released